k-brennan/RoomAreaCalculator/README.md

 For Linux Users-

-Run the startup.sh file
+Run the startup.sh file.

 Input the Length and Width to get your RoomArea Calculations.

 For Windows Users-

-Run the startup.bat file
+Run the startup.bat file.

 Iinput the Length and Width to get your RoomArea Calculations.